leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 > In the end, the battle to do an app store was a replay of the argument over opening up iTunes to Windows users a few years earlier.
 Just as before, everyone inside Apple wanted to do it, and Jobs kept saying no.

 We've seen this play out in books, saw it play out on the desktop browsing experience, and are now seeing it on the mobile usage experience.
-People want everything, and they'll get it eventually:
+People want everything, and they'll get it eventually because there's money to be made:

 > Infinite selection.
 Instant gratification.
 On any device.
 When it comes to digital disruption of media, it is almost never about free content or piracy, not at the core.
 It is always about giving people what they want, when they want it, how they want it.

 > The idea that random events or random people could go viral really entered the mainstream thanks to Youtube

-## Preferring to be the platform

-[As we discussed on abstraction](https://avoidboringpeople.substack.com/p/first-plaid-then-the-world "api"), companies wanted to commoditise the layer below them:

-> Netscape benefited as the underlying platform that was the most trusted and valued by users \[...\] Netscape would even encourage others to build add-ons and plugins that would interact with Netscape's own software, adding features and functions that Netscape itself couldn't dream up.

-> Andreesen was quoted saying that Netscape would turn Windows into "a mundane collection of not entirely debugged device drivers."

-> Bezos would lure the offline reatilers onto a battlefield of his choosing, which was the web.
+This creativity also can lead to a feeling of community.

 ## Importance of community and engagement